Domiii/NoGap/README.md

 ## Simple Sample App
 [Link](samples/sample_app).

 This App shows how to start building a real application with NoGap.
-It uses `Angular`, `Boostrap` and `Font-Awesome` to do some real client-side rendering.
+It uses `Angular`, `Boostrap` and `Font-Awesome` to do some real client-side rendering and client<->host communication.
 IMPORTANT: None of these libraries are required.
 You can build your frontend and backend any way you want.

 Component Structure